Don-Haagen/Don-Haagen.github.io/_posts/2020-08-12-performance-management.md

 The performance review is basically a tick boxing exercise.
 Depending on your organisation this happens once or multiple times a year.
 However, there are some pointers that are always true.
 So first things first...

 * You are in control.
 You decide how you want to do this.
 It is up to you to be prepared.
-* There should be no suprises during the performance review.
-This is not the time to start providing constructive feedback that your employee never have heared before.
+* There should be no surprises during the performance review.
+This is not the time to start providing constructive feedback that your employee has never heard  before.
 * Reviewing the objectives should not consume more than 20% of the time allocated for this meeting.
-See no suprises above.
+See no surprises above.
 Everything should already be known by the employee, hence this becomes a tick box exercise.
 * The other 80% of the time should focus on the future.
 What goals and objectives should the employee work on until the next performance review.
 * I would say that 45-60 minutes for this should be enough.